andres81/Model_of_the_Psyche/case-files/society-rules-of-engagement/README.md

 ### Empty Rhetoric

-### Oppression of minorities: At the expense of others, increasing group cohesion
+### Oppression of minorities: At the expense of others, increasing group

+### Hacking the human psyche

+Buffer overflow attacks are the prevalent way of getting into IT systems.
+But, can it be used on a human being?
+If we take a look at social engineers:
+Absolutely yes!
+Overload the situation described, with in addition some sound effects... et voila!
+"Get me the access to my 'husbands' bank account, my baby, oh no my poor baby... who will help me?".